What constitutes a “Theft Crime?”

 Too many people fail to act quickly when they are accused of a crime.
 The reality is that time is of the essence in criminal matters.
 The sooner you hire an attorney to work on your case, the sooner the entire situation can be resolved.
 This may include an extensive independent investigation by your criminal defense lawyer and sensitive negotiations with the prosecutor’s office.
 Your attorney will be better able to vigorously defend your rights with adequate time to prepare.
 Accordingly, it is advisable to seek legal counsel sooner rather than later.

-The defense attorneys at Williams, Kratcoski & Can understand all of the options that may be available to people facing criminal charges in Ohio.
+The defense attorneys at Williams, Kratcoski, Griffin & Can, LLC understand all of the options that may be available to people facing criminal charges in Ohio.
 Even if the situation seems hopeless to you, they may be able to use their experience and comprehensive legal knowledge to provide you with the assistance that you need.

 Being convicted of a crime can affect your freedom, your bank account, and your employment opportunities.
 Contact an attorney today to defend your rights.